 Key Points to Understand#

-• Asynchronous code uses the Task<T> and Task structures to simulate the execution of background work.
+structures to simulate the execution of background work. - The

-• When applying the await keyword, it pauses the calling method and hands control back to the caller until the awaited task is complete.
+keyword, it pauses the calling method and hands control back to the caller until the awaited task is complete. await

 Identifying CPU-bound and I/O-bound Work#